-Your number of donors is falling, and you don’t know why – but you do know it’s time to reactive your lapsed donors.
+Your number of donors is falling, and you don’t know why – but you do know it’s time to reactivate your lapsed donors.

 You’ve identified your non-profit message.